Handbook for PhD Students in Statistics

 CONSULTING PROGRAM

 The Department runs a consulting for training purposes, at the same time providing a service for researchers in other departments in the University.
 Students serve as the consultants, working as the quantitative expert in statistics alongside the researchers.
 Two faculty members lead the consulting program.
 The consulting seminar meets once a week for an hour during academic quarters.
 In these meetings researchers may present a problem, the students may present their projects, or some interesting applied case study may be analyzed.
 The students rotate weekly through consulting `office hours', which are the times when researchers can approach with their requests.
 Typically, four to six graduate students work together as a team under the supervision of faculty members to address these requests.
 The teams share their experience by presenting their analysis to the seminar.
-Students are required to register for the consulting program for two quarters each of years 1 through 3.
-Third year students can delay one of their consulting quarters to their fourth year.
+Students are required to register for the consulting program for one quarters in year 1, two quarters in year 2 and one quarter in year 3.
+Third year students can delay their consulting quarter to their fourth year.

 ACADEMIC YEAR STUDENT SUPPORT AND TEACHING DUTIES